Gauliga Mittelrhein: Gauliga Köln-Aachen

 The territory of the new Gauliga Köln-Aachen was made up of the area of the Gau Köln-Aachen and the Eupen-Malmedy region, the German-speaking part of Belgium which had been annexed to the Gau after the German victory in 1940.
 However, no club from this formerly Belgian region played at highest level during the war.

 The league started with nine clubs in a single division in 1941 and expanded to ten for the 1942-43 season.
 In its last completed season, 1943–44, it returned to a strength of nine teams.
-Due to the arrival of the war in the region and the conquest of Aachen by the allied forces, the last season probably not started anymore at all.
+There is no record of play in the 1944-45 season as war overtook the region, including the conquest of Aachen by the allied forces.

 Gauliga Moselland

-The territory of the new Gauliga Moselland was made up of the area of the Gau Moselland and Luxembourg, which had been annexed by Germany and added to the Gau after the German victory in 1940.
+The territory of the new Gauliga Moselland was made up of the area of the Gau Moselland and Luxembourg, which had been annexed by Germany in 1940 and added to the Gau.

 The league started out with two regional divisions of six clubs each with a home-and-away final to determine the Gauliga champion.
 The western group compromised two clubs from the city of Trier and four Luxembourgian clubs.
 The league modus remained the same for the 1942-43 season but the number of clubs from Luxembourg increased to five.

 In the 1943-44 season, the eastern group comprised five teams while the western had seven clubs.
-With the arrival of allied forces in the region in late 1944, football was of low priority and the last season, 1944-45 was probably not started any more.
+There is no record of a 1944-45 season as allied forces had arrived in the region in late 1944.